 Rob most recently worked on the Athletic Training staff of the Los Angeles Galaxy of Major League Soccer (M.L.S.), where he assisted with injury treatment and strength and conditioning.
 While with the Galaxy, Rob had the tremendous privilege of working with Athletic Trainer Aki Tajima, who holds the distinction of being the only Postural Restoration Trained (PRT) practitioner in the state of California.
 Rob also previously interned with the Strength and Conditioning staff at the University of Southern California, where he worked with several of their Division I athletic teams.
 While with the Trojans, Rob interned under Chris Chase, who has since been hired as the Head Strength and Conditioning Coach for the Atlanta Hawks of the NBA, as well as Tim Caron, who currently holds the position of Head Strength and Conditioning Coach for West Point University.

 Rob has a fascination with improving both people’s physical and mental well-being, and the interconnectedness of the two.
 His diverse experiences have given him an appreciation for the unique demands of each sport as well as their commonalities.
-He’s currently pursuing his Postural Restoration Trained certification from the Postural Restoration Institute and is in the process of applying to physical therapy, osteopathic, and allopathic medical schools.
+He’s currently pursuing his Postural Restoration Trained certification from the Postural Restoration Institute and will be attending Yale University’s Medical School beginning in the fall of 2017.